 - Open Premiere Rush and see the Project Browser.

 - Tap the gear icon in the upper left.

 - Choose Preferences.

 - Enable Use Cellular For Sync.

-- If you close the project while media is uploading, then media upload continues while the project is closed.
-However, there is no indication of media upload from the project browser.
-To observe whether media upload has completed, reopen the project.
+- If you close the project while media is uploading, the media upload continues.
+However, there is no indication of the media upload progress on the project browser.
+To check if the media upload has completed, reopen the project.

 - If you switch away from Premiere Rush while media is uploading, it pauses.
 Premiere Rush continues uploading when the app is brought back to the foreground.
 If you receive a call or message while uploading, switch back to Premiere Rush to let the upload finish before attempting to open your projects on another device.